arcones/git-course-node/Lab1/README.md

     1. [Docs](https://git-scm.com/docs/git-restore)
     1. Explain why this folder is not needed in .git
     1. Explain that depending on the project, some files are typically ignored
-1. `git commit -m "Add npm files"`
+1. `git commit -m "Add pnpm files"`
 1. `git status`
 1. **Create .gitignore and add "node_modules"**
     1. The `node_modules` folder doesn't appear anymore in status output